db-ux-design-system/core-web/packages/foundations/docs/Variables.md

 ## Sizing

--   We use `sizing` to set a fix height to components (Button, Input, ...).
+-   We use `sizing` to set a fixed height to components (Button, Input, ...).
 -   We don't use them for `padding` or `margin` except for absolute elements inside a component with a fixed height.
 -   You should use a sizing variable if you want to align a custom component with another component, which has a fixed height.